-You see, INFORMIX-4GL is the only true COBOL-replacement caliber tool.
+Why do we get such a big slice of the UNIX DBMS market?
+Because our products tions with.
+You see, INFORMIX-4GL is are easier to build applicathe only true COBOL-replacement caliber tool.
 While those other DBMS products masquerade as 4GLs (providing mere report writers and screen generators), INFORMIX-4GL gives you a complete language.

 So you can forget about coding in C or COBOL.
+And count

-And count on being at least ten times more productive.
+on being at least ten times more productive.
 Plus you can use our exclusive Interactive Debugger to view and debug your 4GL source code while the program runs.
 Delivering finished applications in record time.

 It's the fastest.

 INFORMIX-SQL and INFORMIX-4GL are fast.
-And when you run them with our atabase in UNIX. none reason.
+And when you run them with our atabase in UNIX.
+1 one reason.

 INFORMIX-TURBO database server they fly.
 In fact, in a recent TP1 (transaction processing) benchmark study, Informix ran a great deal faster than other leading DBMS products.

 It's the most portable.